-\paragraph{Component-specific dropout.} To balance representational stability and uncertainty estimation, we apply component-specific dropout during inference (0.1 for embeddings, 0.2 for attention layers, and 0.3 for feed-forward layers).
-These rates follow common practice in transformer fine-tuning and are kept fixed across tasks; calibration trends are stable under moderate variations of these values.
+\paragraph{Component-specific dropout.} To balance variability and stability, we use component-specific dropout rates during inference: 0.1 for embeddings, 0.2 for attention layers, and 0.3 for feed-forward layers.
+These rates are fixed across tasks, and calibration trends remain stable under moderate rate variations.

 \paragraph{Single-pass sampling protocol.}